 Maps played a very important role during the Civil War.
 They were instrumental to leaders and generals for planning battles, campaigns, and marches.
 As a result, thousands of maps relating to the Civil War were created, many of which are held by the Cartographic Branch in a variety of record groups.
 These maps can include rough sketches created quickly before or during a battle, but can also include maps that were drawn to accompany official reports or even post-war publications.
 Many are highly detailed and colorized.
 Civil War maps frequently show topography, ground cover, roads, railroads, homes, the names of residents, towns, and waterways.
 They can be very helpful to better understand what the land looked like and how it was used during the Civil War era.
 Maps showing the names of residents can also be helpful to genealogists.

 The Civil War maps we are featuring today are all Confederate maps.
-These maps were captured by or surrendered to the United States at the conclusion of the Civil War, or were later donated to the National Archives by former Confederate leaders.
+These maps were captured by or surrendered to the United States at the conclusion of the Civil War, or were later donated by former Confederate leaders.
+The records were held by the War Department before coming to the National Archives.
 The maps cover areas in the states of Alabama, Arkansas, Georgia, Kentucky, Maryland, Mississippi, Missouri, Oklahoma (Indian Territory), South Carolina, Tennessee, Texas, and Virginia.
 There is also a grouping of miscellaneous maps that show more than one state, which are filed as “US.”
 Most of the maps are manuscripts, although some are printed maps or even copies of maps.
 Many of the printed maps are annotated to show troop movements, battles lines, or other important features.

 Many of the maps show well known battlefields and locations, such as Shiloh, Antietam, Murfreesboro (Stones River), Richmond, Petersburg, Atlanta, Knoxville, Manassas (Bull Run) and others.
 A number of maps show the battlefield at Shiloh, which was fought April 2-3, 1862 in southern Tennessee.